MrToph/cmichelio/src/pages/progress-report-june-2018/progress-report-june-2018.md

 ## What's next
 Finish up what's left over from last month:

-* I still have my fix my EOS proof of concept app for version 1 and deploy it.
+* I still have to fix my EOS proof of concept app for version 1 and deploy it.
 * Write tutorials for free and link to my book.
 Collect email addresses.
 All while actually writing the book.
 * I should live-stream my coding more again.